 So another weekend has arrived in all its glory and opportunity for a quick escape.
 What could be better than a visit to the iconic Blue Mountains, with its epic views, walks and cute towns?
 Very few things, apparently, or so you’d think until you hit the crowds – standstill traffic, cafe queues and people in every angle of your selfie.

 Didn’t you leave the city to escape all this?
-Well, wave at the Blue Mountains as you drive straight past and head north for a real adventure in Wollemi National Park, a.k.a true, undisturbed, heaven on earth.
-It’s one of the most stunning national parks in NSW, and it’s free!
+Well, wave at the Blue Mountains as you drive past and head north for a real adventure in Wollemi National Park, a.k.a true, undisturbed, heaven on earth.
+It’s one of the most stunning national parks in NSW!

 As you explore this magical place you’ll wonder why you haven’t been here before.
 With only a three hour trip back to the Sydney CBD, it’s close enough to go for a sneaky weekend and make it back to work on Monday. *Sighs*.
 Wollemi is huge and there’s so much to do in a day or weekend adventure.
 Pack the car with a few mates (check our camping guide) and pump up the tunes for the roadtrip.

 Did you know?
 Wollemi National Park contains the only known living wild specimens of the Wollemi Pine (Wollemia nobilis), a species thought to have become extinct on mainland Australia approximately 30 million years ago, but discovered by a NSW national park ranger alive in three small stands in 1994.
 Stinging for view of the pine?
-Check out the Sydney Royal Botanic Gardens for a Wollemi dupe.
+You can see a Wollemi Pine in the Sydney Royal Botanic Gardens.